christinhong/lab_cepko/2018_chickRFZ_rnaSeq/README.md

 * Introduced to this project by Nico Lonfat's suggestion to Connie

 *README.md is written in GitHub Markdown.
-Outside GitHub, it can be copied and pasted into https://jbt.github.io/markdown-editor/ or opened and previewed as HTML from RStudio.*
+Outside GitHub, it can be copied and pasted into https://jbt.github.io/markdown-editor/ or opened and previewed as HTML by RStudio.*

 ---